althea-net/althea-site/network-paper.md

 * Switching costs within the system are reduced, as nodes switch between connectivity providers to find a route with the best combination of reliability, bandwidth, and low cost.

-* Advertising and marketing costs for the connectivity providers are eliminated, as the only advertisements in this system are the automatic advertisements of price and route quality between nodes.
+* Advertising and marketing costs for people running nodes are eliminated, as the only advertisements in this system are the automatic advertisements of price and route quality between nodes.
 This makes things easy for new entrants.

 * Contract and billing costs are eliminated by payment channels.
 Payment channels allow one to make micropayments with very low overhead.